sidebase/nuxt-auth/README.md

 ##### Example with two providers

 Here's what a full config can look like, wee allow authentication via a:
-- Github Oauth flow,
+- Github Oauth flow
 - a username + password flow (called `CredentialsProvider`)
+- Strapi JWT example with the `CredentialsProvider`

-Note that the below implementation of the credentials provider is flawd and mostly copied over from the [NextAuth.js credentials example](https://next-auth.js.org/configuration/providers/credentials) in order to give a picture of how to get started with the credentials provider:
+Note that the below implementation of the credentials provider is flawed and mostly copied over from the [NextAuth.js credentials example](https://next-auth.js.org/configuration/providers/credentials) in order to give a picture of how to get started with the credentials provider:
 ```ts
 // file: ~/server/api/auth/[...].ts
 import CredentialsProvider from 'next-auth/providers/credentials'